 One of my friends asked me that question while we were chitchatting the other night at the gym.
-For someone who is not in the mood to tell a long story or to give a long answer, three words would suffice.
+For someone who was not in the mood to tell a long story or to give a long answer, three words sufficed.
 This was my response to him: “I love nature.”

 Of course, there’s more to those three words than he could dig.
 The chance to draw the story out has come.

 First, I love mincing the awe-inspiring views at the summit: clouds, feathered creatures showing off their flying prowess, and aerial view of the low-lying hills.
 These are only some of what you can photograph atop.
 There’s no other way to experience this exquisite feeling of amazement when you see the world at a higher level–literally and figuratively–than to hike for it.

 “Leave your life each day as if you would climb a mountain.
 An occasional glance towards the summit keeps the goal in mind, but many beautiful scenes are to be observed from each new vantage point” (Anonymous).